 You can benefit from a Most Proud Of section by tailoring it to your position too.
 For example, if you’re applying for a sustainable energy firm as a data analyst, you could mention sustainable initiatives you started at a previous job and so on.
 Merge your passions at every opportunity.

 Tip: You can rename your Most Proud Of section as a Career Highlights section if you’re applying to a company that places less emphasis on culture fit.

-Trust me, volunteer experience is relevant to just about any position you could apply for.
+Trust me, volunteer experience is relevant to just about any position.
 The act of volunteering is not what brings value – it’s the connection between volunteering and your line of work that brings value.

 As an account manager, Maximilian used his volunteer experience with AIESEC when applying for his job with Amazon.
 His experience exhibited a clear commitment to innovative business and a knack for creative solutions.

 Volunteering experience can be disclosed in other ways, too.
 Steffany was transitioning from medicine to business and packaged her volunteer work as “Global Impact”.

 Your life philosophy section can come from a significant person in your field or even someone that has worked at the company you’re applying to.
-In this fashion, the recruiter can see your link to their organisation even before calling you for an interview.
+In this fashion, the recruiter can see your link to their organization even before calling you for an interview.

-Personal projects show your dedication to your craft on your own accord.
+Personal projects show dedication to your craft on your own accord.
 Sure, employers are looking for people who deliver – but what makes you deliver?

 This comes as an advantage when deciding between employees with similar experience – if the recruiter is going to have to constantly motivate one employee while another will find motivation themselves, the intrinsically motivated employee is going to get the call.

 Personal projects can also be used to show your skill when you have little-to-no professional experience.